vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_SourceShardAdd.md

 ```
   -h, --help               help for SourceShardAdd
-      --key-range string   Key range to use for the SourceShard
+      --key-range string   Key range to use for the SourceShard.
       --tables strings     Comma-separated lists of tables to replicate (for MoveTables).
 Each table name is either an exact match, or a regular expression of the form "/regexp/".
 ```